 The decree explains in the Article 3 that all activities susceptible to generating negative impacts and public service activities must subject to the realization of EIA reports in the early stage of activities and feasibility studies.
-The decree explains in the Article 4 that there are two type of EIA statements (a short and a detailed one) depending on the scale of the project and negative impacts.
+The decree explains in the Article 4 that there are two types of EIA statement (a short and a detailed one) depending on the scale of the project and negative impacts.
 The Ministry of environment is in charge of the screening process and the attribution of an environmental authorization.
 The authorization permit is for five years and can be renewed after the realization of an environmental audit (Article 6).
-The EIA statements should be written in French and those written in another language should be translated by professional.
+The EIA statements should be written in French and those written in another language should be translated in French by professionals translators.